UrmesthaMondal/Data_Analysis_projects/README.md

 Here are some of my portfolio projects that I have built to gain experience in Data Analytics that you can find in this repository.

 ### Tools used:
--Excel
+- Excel
--Python (Pandas,Numpy,Matplotlib,Scikit-learn)
+- Python(Pandas,Numpy,Matplotlib)
--SQL
+- SQL
--Power bi(for data visualization)
+- Power bi(for data visualization)